lazarbianca/University-Projects/toyLanguage/README.md

 # toyLanguage
-University project using the Model-View-Controller architectural pattern and Object-Oriented concepts; written in java.
+University project for Advanced Methods of Programming course, using the Model-View-Controller architectural pattern and Object-Oriented concepts; written in java.
 ## Main interpreter features include:

 Variable declaration, assignment, and conditional statements.